FAQ and troubleshooting

 With an odd drive, the module will need more time to identify the configuration.

-• In case of RAID 1 or 10, detected mirrors will be arranged into groups, the odd drive will be placed separately, partitions will be mounted successfully.
+• In the case of RAID 1 or 10, detected mirrors will be arranged into groups, the odd drive will be placed separately, and partitions will be mounted successfully.

 • If it is a JBOD, the partitions will likely be identified and the order of the drives will be correct, with the odd drive placed at the end.

-NB The autodetection module attemps identifying configuration from scratch each time you remove or add a drive.
+NB The autodetection module attempts to identify configuration from scratch each time you remove or add a drive.
 Try removing a drive that seems odd.
 Normally, RAID members are drives of the same capacity and usually, of the same type, made by the same manufacturer, etc.

 Can I image a RAID array that contains a damaged drive?

 However, if the configuration is known and no search is required, you can try to mount the RAID even with a malfunctioning device.
 In this case, specify the configuration manually and proceed with imaging.
-TaskForce's multipass imaging engine copes with RAID arrays with such issues effectively.
+TaskForce's multipass imaging engine copes effectively with RAID arrays with such issues.

 If you are dealing with a RAID 5, RAID 6, or RAID 1, TaskForce will use the RAID's redundancy when encountering internal read errors.

 When one of the drives in a RAID 5 array is seriously damaged, you can add a virtual Missing device instead of the damaged device.
 Next, it is possible to reassemble and image the RAID 5 array from the remaining healthy drives and 1 "stub" device.
-TaskForce reconstructs data from such arrays on-the-fly in the course of imaging.
+TaskForce reconstructs data from such arrays on the fly during imaging.

 Performance